Constantine II – 337-340 AD

 Eldest son of Constantine the Great

 Following the death of his father, Constantine II was perhaps the main instigator in what has become known as the “palace massacre” during which most family members born of his step-grandmother Theodora were murdered.
-Few were spared and those were only due to their extreme young age, particularly the future Emperor Julian II.
+Few were spared, and those were only due to their extremely young age, particularly the future Emperor Julian II.

-Constantine II thus inherited Spain, Gaul and Britain as his portion of the Empire in 337 AD.
-However, Constantine II was not happy with his share and soon invaded the territory ruled by his younger brother, Constans.
+Constantine II thus inherited Spain, Gaul, and Britain as his portion of the Empire in 337 AD.
+However, Constantine II was unhappy with his share and soon invaded the territory ruled by his younger brother, Constans.
 Constantine II crossed the Alps and invaded Italy in 340 AD.
 He was killed in an ambush near Aquileia.

 Monetary System